 D3.js Essential Training for Data Scientists with Emma Saunders

-Build beautiful and interactive data visualizations with D3.
-Learn to create tree diagrams, stack charts, spatial maps, and more, all with a web browser, a few lines of code, and the D3.js library.
+Build interactive data visualizations.
+Learn to create tree diagrams, stack charts, spatial maps, and more all with a web browser, a few lines of code, and the D3.js library.

 4h 38m • COURSE

 DC.js for Data Science Essential Training with Emma Saunders

 Learn how to use DC.js in coordination with Crossfilter and D3.js to create interactive dashboards and widgets that display bar charts, scatterplots, heatmaps, and more.

 Creating Interactive Presentations with Shiny and R with Charlie Joey Hadley